Disclosure: Our editorial staff write reviews independently. We may be compensated if you sign up for a service through our affiliate links.

 Photo: Clover

-Clover Go card reader
+Clover Go card reader lying on a table with tools

 Essentials provides handy features like employee management (e.g. payroll, work shifts, permissions), refunds and dashboard reports.
-The Register app can process exchanges, send coupons in response to customer feedback, add gratuity to checks and more.

 Payanywhere – competitive for low-volume merchants

-• Small, simple card readers
+• Small, simple card reader

 • Decent, free payment app for iPhone